mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
-- [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program
 - [ ] Output list mode neutrons as well for generator